Party Leader: Riccardo Magi

-Since its foundation in 1948, the Free Democratic Party (FDP) has contributed to major milestones in the German history including the adoption of the most liberal constitution and the introduction of the social market economy; the successful Western integration, the new „Ostpolitik“ and German reunification.
-Free Democrats believe in human rights, the rule of law, free trade, a strong social market economy and equal chances for all.
+Since its foundation in 1948, the Free Democratic Party (FDP) has contributed to major milestones in the German history including the adoption of the most liberal constitution and the introduction of the social market economy; the successful Western integration, the new "Ostpolitik" and German reunification.
+The Free Democrats believe in human rights, the rule of law, free trade, a strong social market economy and equal chances for all.
 Under the banner of "German Courage" - as opposed to the concept of "German Angst" - FDP strives to empower individuals and promote economic growth and social progress.

 Party Leader: Micheál Martin

-Fianna Fáil, the Republican Party, founded as an Irish republican party in 1926, is an Irish a liberal and centre-right political party committed to building An Ireland For All.
+Fianna Fáil, founded as an Irish republican party in 1926, is a liberal and centre-right political party committed to building An Ireland For All.
 Fianna Fáil advocates for the reunification of Ireland by peaceful means, the creation of a self-sustaining country, and the strengthening of Ireland, and believes that the government should have an active role in the economic development.
 Fianna Fáil has dominated the Irish political life for many years and currently, is one of the biggest political forces in Ireland.

 Party Leader: Tamar Kekenadze

 Free Democrats, founded in 2008 by Georgia’s former ambassador to the UN Irakli Alasania, is a liberal political party in Georgia.
 The party considers the dignity and freedom of the individual as a central value.
 The goal of Free Democrats is to develop the country into a law-based state, where the fundamental principles of the rule of law, protection of basic human rights and freedoms, supremacy of law and a division of powers are ensured.